 What is Deliveroo and how do you become a Deliveroo cyclist or a driver?

 Deliveroo is a British online (website and app) food delivery business in which people can order takeaway meals from selected restaurants that normally do not offer delivery services.
 The meal is delivered to the customer door within 30 minutes by a cyclist, scooter or motorbike rider.
-With around 20,000 self-employed couriers in 2016, the drivers choose the area and date/time they want to work at, it all depends on their availability.
+With around 20,000 self-employed couriers in 2017, the riders choose the area and date/time they want to work at, it all depends on their availability.
 For those who are looking for a flexible new job alternative or making extra money, becoming a Deliveroo rider can be a good and profitable option.